 The very first thing a person is going to see once you hit publish, is the title of the article.
 It needs to be attention grabbing and makes your reader want to click on it and read it.
 For example, I recently published a blog post on the cost of living in Mexico.
 I could have easily named this article, “The Cost of Living in Mérida, Mexico“.

 Uhhh, snooze-fest much?
 It’s dull and boring and most people have probably never even heard of Mérida (I mean, have you?), so they have no interest whatsoever in clicking on this post.
+There is a flip side to this, when it comes to SEO (a whole other blog post in itself), those boring titles help when it comes to Google searches.
+So, you have to find your balance and make sure the content within the blog post is SEO optimized.
+Here is a great resource about SEO basics.

 Instead, I titled the article, “How I Saved $1800 a Month by Switching to Mexico”.
 Now that, my friends, is how you get someone’s attention!
 Not only is it a play on the popular Geico commercial that everybody and their grandmother knows, but even if a reader has never even considered moving to Mexico, everybody wants to know how they can save money so it entices them to click on the article, if for nothing else than to see just how I am able to save so much money.
 So, knock your blog title out of the park!